alphagov/govuk-design-system/src/styles/colour/index.md

 ## Functional colours

-If you are using GOV.UK Frontend or the GOV.UK Prototype Kit, use the [Sass variables](https://frontend.design-system.service.gov.uk/sass-api-reference/#colours) provided rather than copying the hexadecimal (hex) colour values.
-For example, use `govuk-functional-colour("brand")` rather than `{{ colours['Brand colour'][0]['colour'] | trim }}`.
+If you are using GOV.UK Frontend or the GOV.UK Prototype Kit, define colours for essential elements by function, using our Sass variables, rather than copying hexadecimal (hex) colour values.

 This means that your service will always use the most recent colour palette whenever you update.

+### Define colours using `govuk-functional-colour`

+Use the `govuk-functional-colour` function, along with the variable for what you need.

+For example, use `govuk-functional-colour("brand")` rather than `#1d70b8`.

-Only use the variables in the context they're designed for.
-In all other cases, you should reference the [colour palette](#govuk-web-palette) directly.
+Only use the variables in the context they’re designed for.
+In all other cases, you should reference colours directly from the GOV.UK web palette.

 For example, if you wanted to use red, you should use `govuk-colour("red")` rather than `govuk-functional-colour("error")`.

 <table class="govuk-body app-colour-list" summary="Table of main colours">
   <tbody>